hamstar/braincase-ng/README.md

  * for data versatility
 * **debian** - operating system

-## Configuration
+## Wikis

-ALl the wiki's are bare git repositories located in `/var/local/braincase-ng/wikis`.
+### Admin wiki

 A gollum wiki is mounted at [https://server/admin]() and contains configuration files for the system.
 Access is controlled via HTTP Authentication.
 This is where things like wiki mount points are specified.
 A git hook runs on every commit and configures the system as needed.

+### User wikis

-For users of the system their static wiki (smeagol) will be mounted at [https://server/user]() and will hide pages that don't have @public in them.
-Editable wiki's (gollum) will be mounted at [https://server/user/admin]() and are protected by HTTP Authentication.
+Smeagol wikis will serve static content and be mounted at [https://server/user]() and will hide pages that don't have @public in them.

+### User admin wikis

+Gollum wikis will be mounted at [https://server/user/admin]() and allow the users to edit their wiki.
+They are protected by HTTP Authentication.
+As a consequence of this layout, everything under admin/ in the wiki will be hidden unless the user can get to [https://server.com/user/admin/admin]().